-This could occur when the children are spread out and beyond the teacher's direct total supervision. eg
+This could occur when the children are spread out and beyond the teacher's direct total supervision. e.g. 11

 - going to and from the hall or outdoors before and after a PE lesson, - going to and from the hall before and after assembly - going to and from the classroom at the beginning/end of lunch/break times